 After months of preparation, we had picked March 2, 2020, as our festive website launch date.
-Unfortunately, plans changed this past week: On Thursday news came out that an Italian student at IE University Segovia campus in Spain had contracted Covid-19.
+Unfortunately, plans changed this past week: On Thursday news came out that an Italian student at IE University Segovia campus in Spain had contracted the Coronavirus.
 RAIA, albeit a completely independent organisation, was initially developed at IEU by some of its professors and students.
 Many of our readers come from this environment and many of our team still either teach or study there.

-Despite having read about and discussed the virus as a global event, it still came as a shock to see it has an impact on someone we know, rather than as an abstract statistic.
+Despite having read about and discussed Covid-19 as a global event, it still came as a shock to see it has an impact on someone we know, rather than as an abstract statistic.
 As a result, people in our direct surroundings are fully focused on that, and it would be odd to ignore this reality.

 What makes government authorities take the measures they do?